 Use in this quick Japchae, ready in less than 30 minutes

 In Japanese, the name of these translucent noodles means “spring rain.”
 In looks they’re similar to bean thread vermicelli but thicker and, while originally made from bean starch, nowadays they’re most commonly made from potato or sweet potato starch.
-In Japan they’re also called ‘salad noodles’ which speaks to their popular use in cold dishes.
+In Japan, they’re also called ‘salad noodles’ which speaks to their popular use in cold dishes.
 They’re also a favourite for hot pots, as they don't absorb a lot of liquid when cooked, unlike other noodles.
-To use, they require soaking first in hot water for 5 minutes then a brief cooking (1-2 minutes) in boiling water or stock.
+To use, they require soaking first in hot water for 5 minutes then briefly cooking them (1-2 minutes) in boiling water or stock.

 Harusame are used to add texture to Miso Barramundi lettuce cups

 Used in some Vietnamese dishes, these chewy, translucent noodles are made using tapioca flour, or a mixture of tapioca and rice flour.
 Find them fresh in plastic bags in the refrigerator section of Asian supermarkets.
 Thick ones will be labelled bánh canh, while thinner ones are called hu tieu, after the Vietnamese/Cambodian soup noodle dish that features them.
 You’ll also find them dried, labelled ‘tapioca stick noodle’.
 Fresh noodles need rinsing in boiling water to separate strands before using.
 Dried ones require a brief simmering.
 There’s a similar noodle, originally Cantonese and called lai fun; these short and thick dried noodles are made from rice flour and/or tapioca flour and you’ll find these dried or fresh and sometimes labelled “bun bo Hue” noodles.